Additional Education Funding Resources

 Special consideration is given to eligible students whose parent or guardian died as a result of military service in Iraq or Afghanistan after Sept.
 11, 2001.
 You must be under 24 years old or enrolled in college, either full or part time, at the time of your parent's or guardian's death.

 Find out more about Federal Pell Grants.

 There are several types of federal student loans available.
 These loans charge low interest rates, but you will be required to repay the full amount of the loan plus interest fees.

 - Perkins: Paid through your school, this low-interest loan is available to undergraduate and graduate students with the greatest need.

-- Direct Stafford: Loans issued directly through the federal government to cover costs at a four-year college or university, community college, or trade, career, or technical school.
-Stafford loans may be availbe to students with or without demonstrating financial need.
+- Direct Stafford: Loans issued directly through the federal government to cover costs at a four-year college or university, community college, or trade, career or technical school.
+Stafford loans may be available to students with or without demonstrating financial need.